51Degrees/documentation/src/info/faqs.md

 [#](@ref Python_MultiProcess)
 #### Can I use Python on-premise device detection in a multi-process environment?

-When using Device Detection API for On-premise in a spawned multi processes environment, the Pipeline object should be created for each process.
+When using Device Detection API for on-premise in a spawned multi processes environment, the Pipeline object should be created for each process.
 If it is created as a global variable, the spawned process will re-initialize the variable and therefore, each process will have their own version of the pipeline object.
 In this environment the following settings should be used:
 - `create_temp_data_copy` set to `False`
 - `performance_profile` set to `MaxPerformance`
 Since a pipeline is created for each process, the memory cost of running the API will be multiplied by the number of processes.